openshift/jenkins-client-plugin/README.md

         // But, you say, I've already modeled my object in JSON/YAML!
 It is in
         // an SCM or accessible with via HTTP, or..., or ...
         // Don't worry.
 Just get it to the current Jenkins workspace any way
-        // you want (e.g. using a Jenkins plugin for your SCM).
+        // you want (e.g. using a Jenkins plug-in for your SCM).
 Then read the
         // file into a String using normal Jenkins steps. def fromJSON = openshift.create( readFile( 'myobjects.json' ) )